A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 	- Hermann Ebbinghaus (1885):
 		- used 2,000 3-letter nonsense syllables to measure his memory
 		- this removed familiarity effects (e.g., -bat- vs. -cat-)
-			- nonsense words make all
+			- nonsense words make all familiarity unimportant
 		- found forgetting was rapid at first, then more gradual (the “forgetting curve,” which is actually a “retention curve”)

 	![forgetting curve](p258s01-02-1.png)

 	- problem:
-		-  it’s hard to remember --------
+		-  it’s hard to remember ==nonsense==

 **Psychoanalysis**

 - goals:
 	- develop psychological understanding of psychopathologies
-- apply psychotherapeutic ---------
+	- apply psychotherapeutic ==treatment==
 - Sigmund Freud (b.1856-d.1939):
-- proposed different levels of awareness--some items unavailable to consciousness
+	- proposed different levels of awareness - some items unavailable to consciousness
 	- methods included introspection, dream analysis, hypnosis
 - problems:
 	-  criticized as unscientific, unfalsifiable, and not based on experimental evidence

-The Early 20th Century
+### The Early 20th Century

-- psychology: the science of ---------- behaviour
+- psychology: the science of ==conscious== behaviour

 **Behaviourism**

 - goals:
 	- study (describe, quantify) ------------ behaviours
 	- how they are -------
 	- how they are modified by the environment
 - J.B.
 Watson (b.1878-d.1958):
 - shifted study of mind to study of behaviour
 - saw the mind as a “----- ---”